Location is key when looking for a city to spend your uni days and it doesn’t get much better than Canterbury!

-Take a few left or right turns off the main highstreet and you’ll find cobbled medieval streets, a stunning Cathedral backdrop and picturesque riverboats.
-It won’t be long until you’ll be showing off your new home via Instagram to your friends and family back home.
+Take a few left or right turns off the main high street and you’ll find cobbled medieval streets, a stunning Cathedral backdrop and picturesque riverboats.

 We’re exceptionally proud to be based in Canterbury’s historic UNESCO World Heritage Site.
-The city is centred around the world-famous Canterbury Cathedral, which as a Christ Church student, you’ll get to access free using your new student card.
+With such rich cultural and natural heritage, the city is centred around the world-famous Canterbury Cathedral, which as a Christ Church student, you’ll get to access free using your new student card.

 The annual Student Shopping Night that takes place every October at Whitefriars is a must visit event to add to your student calendar.
 You won’t want to miss out on the discounts of up to 40% plus the goody bags and giveaways!

 You can look forward to spending evenings with your news friends in some of the city’s pubs.
-Tucked away down the city’s historic cobbled streets, you’ll find pubs named after bishops and literary greats that complement the city’s distinctive character.
+Tucked away down historic cobbled streets, you’ll find pubs named after bishops and literary greats that complement Canterbury's distinctive character.

 Top eight choices to enjoy lunch dates with friends and family, as chosen by Graphic Design students Kristiana Kanneniece, Emma Watson and Zachary Weitz.
 Check out this map they designed:

-Three local, independent healthy food hangouts in Canterbury as chosen by current student Katie.
+Three local, independent healthy food hangouts in Canterbury as chosen by Katie.
 Watch now:

 Movie buffs are spoilt for choice as there’s three cinemas in the city: the Odeon, the Curzon and the Gulbenkian, each one showing everything from the latest blockbuster releases to indie art house films.

 Canterbury is home to one of the best theatres in Kent: The Marlowe Theatre.
-Keep a look out on their ‘what’s on’ schedule for West-End shows, plays and comedy gigs and more, the theatre has recently welcomed Jimmy Carr and Derren Brown to name a few.
-There's special offers for people aged between 16 26, if you're quick enough you could bag yourself a ticket for just £10!
+Keep a look out on their ‘what’s on’ schedule for West-End shows, plays, comedy gigs and more.
+Names such as Jimmy Carr and Derren Brown have previously performed.
+There are special offers for people aged between 16-26, so if you're quick enough you could bag yourself a ticket for just £10!